cysouw/diathesis/text/c08_preverbs.md

 ## Introduction

 Under the heading ~~preverb~~ I will subsume two different constructions, known in the German linguistic tradition as *Verbpräfixe* 'verb prefixes' [@next a] and *Verbpartikel* 'verb particles' [@next b].
 These constructions have clearly different syntactic characteristics (see [@sec:preverbs-prefixes-particles]), but from the perspective of valency alternations they appear to function highly similar.
-For a discussion of the term 'preverb' as a cover term for both constructions, see Booij & van Kemenade [-@booij2003b].
+For a discussion of the term "preverb" as a cover term for both constructions, see Booij & van Kemenade [-@booij2003b].

 ::: ex
 a.
 Ich umfahre den Polizisten.